Microbiology-II

 The genome is the genetic material contained within a single cell of an organism.

-In most living organisms, the genome is built from DNA (DeoxyriboNucleic Acid).
+Most living organisms build the genome from DNA (DeoxyriboNucleic Acid).
 Bacteria are no exception.
 However, the way the genome is organized inside bacterial cells is original.
 And their ability to exchange genetic material with everyone is unique.
 How do they do it?
 Let's find out now!

 6. Ecology of Microorganisms

 Microbes live everywhere.
 They can even occupy extreme ecological niches, inaccessible to animals and plants.
-Even tardigrades cannot compete with them in their ability to survive anywhere.
+Even tardigrades cannot compete with them in their ability to survive in almost any environment.
 Earth, water, and air are all densely dotted with bacteria and their spores.
 Do you wish to know how they do it?

-7. The most exciting thing about bacteria is their ability to feel great in unexpected and unpleasant places.
+7. The most remarkable aspect of bacteria is their ability to thrive in unexpected and often unpleasant environments.

-In this lesson, I will explain how bacteria cope with the heat and cold, in space and at the bottom of the ocean, after they have been salted and stuffed with poisons.
+In this lesson, I will explain how bacteria cope with heat and cold, both in space and at the bottom of the ocean, after being exposed to salt and toxins.

-8. The oral cavity is a unique open ecosystem for a wide variety of microorganisms.
+8. The oral cavity is a unique open ecosystem for various microorganisms.

-In this lesson, we will learn what microorganisms live in the mouth of healthy people, learn to recognize them by shape and determine how long the owners of the mouth have not brushed their teeth.
+In this lesson, we will learn about the microorganisms that live in the mouths of healthy people, recognize them by their shape, and determine how long the owners of the mouths have not brushed their teeth.

-Did you know that almost 20% of our food is eaten by intestinal bacteria?
+Did you know that nearly 20% of the food we eat is consumed by intestinal bacteria?
 There are a lot of them, and they are voracious.
 But on the other hand, those bacteria that always live with us are called "normal microflora."
 They also help a lot, not just steal food.
 In this lesson, we will look at microbial dialectics.

 Who can eat a rainbow and exhale oxygen?
-I'll tell you in this lesson.
+I'll tell you about this in the lesson.

 11. Origin of Life

-Once, a long time ago, but not far, far away, suddenly, life popped up.
+Once, a long time ago, but not far, far away, life suddenly appeared.
 What do we know about how it happened?

 12. Symbiogenesis

-In this session, I will discuss which eukaryotic organelles used to be free-living organisms.
+In this session, I will discuss the eukaryotic organelles that were once free-living organisms.

 13. Symbiosis